Daniel Pratt (footballer): Brisbane Lions

 Pratt was rookie-listed for 2003 by the Brisbane Lions; a serious hand injury in mid-season required surgery resulting in no further games in 2003.
 He showed good form and was elevated for 2004.
 Pratt played three games in 2004 and was not successful.
 He was subsequently delisted and then nominated for the draft.

 North Melbourne

 Pratt did not expect that he would be drafted, but the Kangaroos decided to take a punt and draft him at pick 74 for 2005.
-He played 17 games in his first season back at the Kangaroos and impressed coach Dani Laidley.
+He played 17 games in his first season back at the Kangaroos and impressed coach Dean Laidley.
 In 2006, Pratt played 18 games but chose to end his season after surgery which would enable him to start pre-season training with the team in October.

 Pratt had an outstanding 2007 season, gaining some consistency to his game.
 He ended up playing every game for the Kangaroos and finished third in the Syd Barker Medal.

 Pratt had another consistent 2008 resulting in him being nominated in the initial All-Australian squad.
 He was not selected in the final team.

 Pratt was delisted by North Melbourne on 17 October 2011 after playing 119 AFL matches.